 - I/O: Tape connector (incompatible with C64), cartridge slot (incompatible with C64), IEC port (compatible with C64), User port (for modems and nonstandard devices, incompatible with C64), Composite video connector including S-Video and mono audio signal, RF modulator

 According to what I’ve understood from Bil Herd, ex.
 Commodore hardware engineer.
 A new management at Commodore after the leader Jack Tramiel left the company in 1984, misunderstood the 264-series and the Commodore 116.
-The C116 that was ordered by Jack Tramiel before he left the company in 1984, was supposed to be a competitor for the marked segment of very cheap home computers, in the price range 75-100 USD.
-The new management ordered the Plus/4 to be developed and it first stepped on the C64 toes in price range and confused the marked.
+The Commodore 116 was the model ordered by Jack Tramiel before he left the company in 1984.
+It was meant to be a competitor for the marked segment of very cheap home computers that had emerged, in the price range 75-100 USD.
+The new management ordered the more expensive Plus/4 to be developed.
+When released, it stepped on the very successful Commodore 64’s toes in price range and confused the marked.
 It more or less landed on the Commodore 16 which was marketed and priced as something inbetween VIC20 and C64.

 In total, 1 million 264 series machines were sold in its two years on the market.
 Of these, 400,000 were Plus/4s with most of the remainder being C16s.
 Beginning in 1986, remaining C16, C116 and Plus/4 inventories were sold at a much reduced price on the eastern bloc market, mainly Hungary.
 Hungary did not produce any home computers at the time, while the Soviet, Bulgarian and East German models were far too expensive for most Hungarians, and most Western models were completely out of reach.
 Thus, this move by Commodore was the first chance for many people in Hungary to own a computer.
 It created a fan-base that lasted well into the 1990’s and that contributed several unofficial ports of popular Commodore 64 programs.
 In Mexico, the C16 was sold as a beginners’ computer from early 1985 up to 1992.